 The measure will likely be subjected to intense scrutiny from the House of Representatives and the Senate separately.
 It is not clear how much “wiggle room” is included in the measure for adjustments that could potentially be requested by either side of Congress.
 If it should make history and be approved by Congress, President Trump would ultimately need to sign it into law.

-To learn more about ongoing legal efforts to legalize medical marijuana and similar applications around the country, you can contact Sacks Weston LLC.
+To learn more about ongoing legal efforts to legalize medical marijuana and similar applications around the country, you can contact Sacks Law, LLC.
 Our law firm has worked closely with the American Trade Association for Cannabis and Hemp (ATACH) and is proud to be at the forefront Pennsylvania’s medical marijuana program.
 New clients can call our Philadelphia medical marijuana law firm at 215.764.3008.